refinedev/refine/documentation/docs/api-reference/antd/introduction/index.md

 }
 ```

-`@refinedev/antd` package also provides a [`<FilterDropdown />`](/docs/api-reference/antd/components/filter-dropdown/) component to be used in the filter popover of the `<Table>` component.
+`@refinedev/antd` package also provides a [`<FilterDropdown />`](/docs/api-reference/antd/components/filter-dropdown/) component to be used in the filter popover of the `<Table />` component.
 This component makes it easy to apply filters from the Ant Design UI without any additional configuration.

 ## Forms

-Refine provides a seamless integration with the [`<Form>`](https://ant.design/components/form) component of Ant Design from validation to submission via the [`useForm`](/docs/api-reference/antd/hooks/form/useForm.md) hook exported from the `@refinedev/antd` package.
-This hook is an extension of the `@refinedev/core`'s [`useForm`](/docs/api-reference/core/hooks/useForm/) and provides a set of additional features and transformations to make it work with Ant Design's `<Form>` component.
+Refine provides a seamless integration with the [`<Form />`](https://ant.design/components/form) component of Ant Design from validation to submission via the [`useForm`](/docs/api-reference/antd/hooks/form/useForm.md) hook exported from the `@refinedev/antd` package.
+This hook is an extension of the `@refinedev/core`'s [`useForm`](/docs/api-reference/core/hooks/useForm/) and provides a set of additional features and transformations to make it work with Ant Design's `<Form />` component.

 ```tsx title="pages/products/create.tsx"
 import { useForm, SaveButton } from "@refinedev/antd";